Andeskjerf/vy-api/vy-api-findings.md

 - takes a json body
 - contains the chosen train, or journey, in an array called 'journey'
 - ID is returned by the make order endpoint
+- contains available accommodations. we need to update our order with one to finally get seating

 ---